krisbanas/krisbanas.github.io/_posts/2020-12-14-liquibase-custom-changeset.md

 }
 ```

 All the methods of `CustomTaskChange` interface have to be implemented.
 Let us look at the important method `void execute(Database database)`.
-This is just a snippet, the entire implementation can be found on GitHub.

 ```java
 @Override